Submit your nominations online

 Candidates must be Canadian citizens or permanent residents.
 For undergraduate level grants, candidates must be nominated by the Canadian post-secondary institution at which they will be studying.
 For the graduate grant in classical voice, a candidate can be nominated by a university, training institution or recognized teacher anywhere in the world.

 Grants will be awarded on the basis of exceptional promise for a distinguished career in performance.
-Expert adjudicators in each discipline will evaluate the nominees based on audition tapes.
+Expert adjudicators in each discipline will evaluate the nominees based on audition on-line videos.

 Use of the grants